drug-design/course/docs/chapters/adme-case-studies.md

 ### Monitoring

-In almost all cases awareness of the risks, by education of physicians and patients and therefore better monitoring would help alleviate the extreme cases, and as in the case of Alosetron allow re-introduction of the drug.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='adme-case-studies/monitoring-630f020b'><i class='fa fa-play' aria-hidden='true'></i></button>In almost all cases awareness of the risks, by education of physicians and patients and therefore better monitoring would help alleviate the extreme cases, and as in the case of Alosetron allow re-introduction of the drug.

 ![](https://media.drugdesign.org/course/adme-case-studies/smith2_conclu3.png){: loading=lazy }